gnithin/flow-test/README.md

 ### `flowMethodSpecsList` method

-Note that there is a special method - `flowMethodSpecsList`, which can specify the methods that will be common to multiple tests in the current test class.
+Note that there is a special method - `flowMethodSpecsList`, in which one can specify the method-specs that will be common to multiple tests in the current test class.

-So if there's a `commonMethod` that's called before any of these methods, the tests will look like this -
+So, in the above `MyFeature` class, if there's a `commonMethod` that's called in every method, including the `complicatedFeature`, then tests will look like this -

 ```ObjC
 // The commonMethod is added to the method-specs list before running every test.